Strange Case of Dr Jekyll and Mr Hyde

 Strange Case of Dr Jekyll and Mr Hyde (Note: Stevenson titled the book without "The" in the beginning for reasons unknown, but it has been supposed to increase the "strangeness" of the case.
 Later publishers added "The" to make it grammatically correct, but it was not the author's original intention.
 The story is often known today simply as Dr Jekyll and Mr Hyde or even Jekyll and Hyde.) is an 1886 Gothic horror novella by Scottish author Robert Louis Stevenson.
-It follows Gabriel John Utterson, a London-based legal practitioner who investigates a series of strange occurrences between his old friend, Dr. Henry Jekyll, and a murderous criminal named Edward Hyde.
+It follows Gabriel John Utterson, a London-based legal practitioner who investigates a series of strange occurrences between his old friend, Dr Henry Jekyll, and a murderous criminal named Edward Hyde.

-Strange Case of Dr Jekyll and Mr Hyde is one of the most famous pieces of English literature, and is considered to be a defining book of the gothic horror genre.
-The novella has also had a sizeable impact on popular culture, with the phrase "Jekyll and Hyde" being used in vernacular to refer to people with an outwardly good but sometimes shockingly evil nature.
+Strange Case of Dr Jekyll and Mr Hyde is considered to be a defining book of the gothic literature genre.
+The novella has also had an impact on popular culture, with the phrase "Jekyll and Hyde" being used in vernacular to refer to people with an outwardly good but sometimes shockingly evil nature.